detiuaveiro/ua-thesis-template/README.md

 # ua-thesis-template

 A thesis LaTeX template that complies with the University of Aveiro's guidelines and provides a simple CLI workflow around `make` that was developed and tested for cross-compatibility on Linux (Slackware, ArchLinux) and macOS (High Sierra 10.13.6).

 ## Usage

 Build a development version of the document:

 ```
-make
-make build
+make [build]
 ```

 Continuously build the development version of the document: